JuliaJZhong/pcos/README.md

 ```

 # Installation 🔧
 To run the code, first, download the script(s) of your choice.
 Make sure the correct versions of each package are installed in your environment.
 Be sure to change `data_path`and `fig_path` variables to your data and desired figure output paths respectively.
-Now, you may run the script.
+Now, you may run the script(s)!

 Note that to install the Python package [parafac2](https://github.com/meyer-lab/parafac2/tree/main#) from GitHub, run the following in your virtual environment:
 ```